leonardofmoura/Algorithms_and_Data_Structures/README.md

 ## Exercises

-This folder stores exercises solved to gain some practical insight on how some algorithms and data strucures work.
+This folder stores exercises solved to gain some practical insight on how some algorithms and data structures work.
 They are divided in Theoretical-Practical (TP) classes.

-- **TP1:**Cute C++ test environment, classe basics, constant members
+- **TP1:**Cute C++ test environment, class basics and constant members
+- **TP2:**Subclass Inheritance, Polymorphism and operator overloading

 **Note**:If find some mistake in this readme or any other part of this repo, feel free to tell me about it!